-Schedule 8: 'Qualifying persons who are licensed gas suppliers'
+• Schedule 8: Qualifying persons who are licensed electricity suppliers

-An exploration notice is a notice in writing stating the Commissioner's intention to carry out a standards investigation, and which specifies the subject matter of the standards investigation.
+An exploration notice is a notice in writing stating the Welsh Language Commissioner's intention to carry out a standards investigation, and which specifies the subject matter of the standards investigation.
 The Commissioner may not carry out a standards investigation unless she has given an exploration notice to each relevant person (organisation), at least 14 days before beginning the investigation.